Poetry Week, Day 7, Song Lyric: "In Redondo"

 * * *

 Most, but not all, poetry considered "small" or "little poems" are written for small or little people - that is, children.
-One definition is a poem of nine or less lines, and this one barely qualifies, as well as being too strange to be in a Little Golden Book.
+One definition is a poem of nine or less lines, and this one qualifies, although a bit too strange to be in a Little Golden Book.

 Besides trying not to run off the road while gawping at the scenery, or avoiding head on collisions with drivers high on legal psychotropic medication, there wasn't much to do between jobs besides drive while mentally writing odd bits of poetry and snatches of song lyrics or melody.
 A normal person would have listened to the radio and absorbed other people's hallucinations, whether in song or rant.
 I instead would make up my own.